Love at first sight…

 - super clean, textured, extended, and linear bass

 - extremely clean response

 - precise imaging

 - stage width

 I know what you might be thinking… “That’s a lot of standouts!”
 I thought so too, but I’ve gone back and forth trying to narrow it down (for months), and this was the best I could do.
 Keep in mind these standout traits were not made in isolation but in comparison to other flagship headphones mentioned in this article.
 The next section is an in-depth look at that.

 Comparisons are Key

 The following are a few select comparisons against the YH5K.
 These impressions are limited to what chains I’ve experienced these headphones with, so please keep in mind that they do NOT capture the nuance behind other peoples’ experiences with these cans on their chains.
-If you’ve dipped your toes long enough in this hobby then you most likely have come to the conclusion that your experience with a transducer is directly reflected by the entire system at hand.
-That being said, I think some generalities can be shared across all these cans even on different chains but, to emphasize, YMMV.
-Also, it’s worth mentioning that my priority is to optimize around the MYSPHERE, but that doesn’t mean the chain here doesn’t work well with the other cans (it does but it depends on what you’re after).
+That being said, I think some generalities can be shared even on different chains but, to emphasize, YMMV.
+Also, it’s worth mentioning that my priority is (now was) to optimize around the MYSPHERE, but that doesn’t mean the chain here doesn’t work well with the other cans (it does but it depends on what you’re after).